-Application : Applied.
+Application : Applied

-Explanation on application of the practice : The Chairman helms the Board of Directors.
+Explanation on application of the practice ••• The Chairman helms the Board of Directors.
 He leads the Board and ensures its smooth and effective functioning.
-The responsibilities of the Chairman are set out in the Board Charter, which is published on the Company's Website.
+The responsibilities of the Chairman are set out in the Board Charter,

+which is published on the Company's Website.

 Explanation for departure :

-Large companies are encouraged to complete quired to complete the columns below.
-Non-large companies are e columns below.
+quired to complete the columns below.
+Non-large companies are

+encouraged to complete un e columns below.

 Measure :

 Timeframe :